apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

             fs = new RecreateSimpleObjects().setNumber(1);
             fixtureScripts.runFixtureScript(fs, null);

-            ...
+            simpleObjectPojo = fs.getSimpleObjects().get(0);
         }
         ...
     }

-The integration test can then lookup the object of interest using the `FixtureScript#lookup(...)` method:

-    public class SimpleObjectsIntegTest extends SimpleAppIntegTest {

-        ...
-        SimpleObject simpleObjectPojo;

-        @Before
-        public void setUp() throws Exception {
-            ...
+The test invokes the `RecreateSimpleObjects` fixture script, instructing it to set up one object:

+    fs = new RecreateSimpleObjects().setNumber(1);

+the retrieves that object later:

     simpleObjectPojo = fs.getSimpleObjects().get(0);
-        }
-        ...
-    }

 ## Writing Fixture Scripts ##

-Fixture scripts are implemented by subclassing the `FixtureScript` class, implementing the `execute(ExecutionContext)` method:
+All fixture scripts subclass the `FixtureScript` class (defined in the applib), providing an implementation of the `execute(ExecutionContext)` method:

     public abstract class FixtureScript ... {
         @Programmatic